Amber Freda Home & Garden Design646-546-1592; amberfreda.com

 Brook Landscape1523 Dean St., nr.
 Albany Ave., Crown Heights; 718-797-2937; brooklandscape.com

-Brook Klausing seems to possess an innate sense of the connection between environment and emotions.
-Using classic materials and traditional design as his foundation, he creates vibrant outdoor spaces that incorporate elements of traditional English and Japanese gardens, as well as the more contemporary feel of planter beds intermixed with pots of various shapes and sizes.
+Using classic materials and traditional design as his foundation, Brook Klausing masterminds vibrant outdoor spaces that incorporate elements of traditional English and Japanese gardens.
+He also mixes in planter beds with pots of various shapes and sizes.

 Edmund D. Hollander Landscape Architect Design200 Park Ave.
 S., at 17th St., Ste.
 1200; 212-473-0620; hollanderdesign.com